Whitehawk Meadows Ranch

 Location: Plumas County, California

 The history of the ranch with its snow and spring-fed streams underscores its value as a part of the Upper Feather River Watershed.
-In the early 1920s, the Department of Fish and Game selected the site for the Feather River Fish Hatchery and today remnants of a few old hatchery buildings remain.
+While the ranch began as a dairy farm, in the early 1920s, the Department of Fish and Game selected the site for the Feather River Fish Hatchery.
+Today remnants of a few old hatchery buildings can be found on the property.

 The ranch is one of the largest properties in this beautiful valley to become available for purchase in many years.
 The nearby town of Graeagle is a popular destination to access the great outdoors and is the gateway to the Lakes Basin region with its two dozen alpine lakes.